theNerd247/theNerd247.github.io/md/simple-writing.md

 ---

 Research papers are difficult to read.
-And I'm learning that it's not because I don't have enough background in the subject material.
+And I'm learning that it's not because I am unintelligent or ignorant.
 It's that the author is a poor editor.

-Here are a few tips for writing well:
+Here are a few tips for writing well[^1]:

-  * write in the way you speak
+  * write in a manner that's easy to read aloud.
-  * place verbs as close to the nouns as possible
+  * place verbs as close to nouns as possible
-  * avoid paranthetical text in sentences.
-For example:
+  * avoid paranthetical text in sentences [1].

-    > You may - for very necessary purposes in avoiding obfuscated
-    > languages - want to not write like this.

-    A few alternatives for side notes:

-      * don't include them
-      * use foot/margin notes
-      * Add another, separate sentence or paragraph[^1] before or after the sentence.

-[^1]: Often I find that parenthetical statements are evidence that more thought needs to go into your prose.
-Either the reader needs background information or you want to dive deeper into a topic.
-Think of parenthetical notes as your child interrupting you while you're talking.
+  * don't mangle ideas together.
+Sentences,  paragraphs, etc should have a single idea
+  * build up and then make a point; don't make your point and then hurry to give its proof aftarwards.
+  * make conclusions of sentences match subjects of following sentences [2].
+  * state the obvious; but not "too obvious". - someone will thank you later.
+  * avoid technical words that only your colleges would know (jargon).

+[^1]: _The Science of Scientific Writing_ by George D. Gopen and Judith A. Swan

+[1]: ./parenthetical-texts.md
+[2]: ./context-and-writing.md